tesla3/blog/content/post/github_hugo_netlify.md

 draft: false
 ---

 I am late, very late, to the game of blogging.
 But, any way, I start to have something to say.
-Inspired by posts [https://blog.omerh.me/post/2019/05/17/first_post/, ], I decided to get it going.
+Inspired by [this post] (https://blog.omerh.me/post/2019/05/17/first_post/) and [this post] (https://brainfood.xyz/post/20190518-host-your-own-blog-in-1-hour/), I decided to get it going.

 # Main idea
 - github: to host and track revision of contents